IvanUkhov/blog/_posts/2019-07-01-orchestration.md

-As alluded to above, the primary job of the `main` file is to parse command-line arguments, read a configuration file, potentially set up logging and alike, and delegate the rest the `task` module.
+As alluded to above, the primary job of the `main` file is to parse command-line arguments, read a configuration file, potentially set up logging and alike, and delegate the rest to the `task` module.
 At a later stage, an invocation of an action might look as follows:

 ```bash